emmajanedrews/base-template/_posts/2018-01-24-do-you-know-what-your-home-is-worth.md

 People often like to ask us about what they can work on to improve the value of their home while maintaining the property and keeping it up to date. **We can help determine what you need to do to keep your home in good condition.**

-Even if you’re not selling in the next couple of months—or the next couple of years—it’s good to have a baseline of the market value of your home so that you can make a decision based on its value in the future. &nbsp;&nbsp;
+Even if you’re not selling in the next couple of months—or the next couple of years—it’s good to have a baseline of the market value of your home so that you can make a decision based on its value in the future.

 {% include pullquote.html %}